mlcdf/tron/README.md

 # Usage

-Clone this repository and open the index.html files in your browser.
+Clone this repository and open the `index.html` file in your browser.

 ## License